-If you’re looking for a healthier way to spend the holiday, then head out to Knoxville for the Barley’s St. Patrick’s Day 5K.
-The entry fee even includes two beers, a t-shirt and pizza!
-All proceeds from this event go towards neuroblastoma research.
+If you're looking for a healthier way to spend the holiday, then head out to Knoxville for the Barley's St. Patrick's Day 5K & 1.7K.
+The entry fee even includes two beers, a cool t-shirt and pizza!
+All proceeds from this event go towards Emily's Power For A Cure.

 The Honest Pint Irish kitchen and pub is a fantastic restaurant in Chattanooga to celebrate St. Patrick’s Day!
 Their traditional Irish fare and wide variety of beer selections are delicious, so come hungry and thirsty.
 If you aren’t the adventurous type, don’t worry.
 There are plenty of traditional American selections as well.

 What better way to spend the holiday than attending the annual Silky O’Sullivan St. Patrick’s Day Parade, that’s been running for over four decades.
 Don’t forget to wear green and bring all your family members and friends to this free event.
 While watching the parade you’re sure to see many floats, cars, bands and more!

 If you’d like to approach this Irish holiday with style and class, then go for a bite to eat at the Brass Door in Memphis.
 Their unique menu will provide for an authentic yet delicious experience.
 Make sure to try the shepherd’s pie, a classic favorite, or the Irish Breakfast at this upscale and original restaurant.

 McNamara’s in Nashville is a restaurant the prides itself in being a true and traditional Irish pub.
 This is the place to go if you’re looking for a classic Irish experience.
 On the restaurant’s walls. you’ll find Gaelic memorabilia, historical photos and other Irish décor.
 Try the Caledonia Scotch eggs or the corned beef bites for an unforgettable dining experience.